 Sasha: You can see the products in probably every store that’s here.
-They have yellow cans.
-They’re my sponsors in a different project that I’m doing.
+They have yellow cans and they support us with Yerba mate’ drinks and tea.

 So I started a record label and I’m a musician as well.
 I started a program here in Boulder called Natural Highs for kids as part of substance abuse prevention and providing healthier alternatives for “getting high.”
 Music is one [alternative], it releases a good amount of nice neuro-chemicals.
 So they can record for free in my recording studio and the grants cover it.
 Guayaki gives free mate and gourds.

 Wow!
 That’s so exciting.
 Just yesterday when I was running I was listening to Greg Plitt, he’s passed on, he’s also a motivational speaker, and that’s what he said “I don’t need to shoot up for this, I don’t need to snort it, I just wake up and I put in my best!
 [That gives me fuel].”

 Yeah exactly, because it’s available but I think the tendency to think that it needs to be something outside [of yourself], or you need to pay a lot of money for it, or it needs to be illegal.